William McDougall (psychologist): Psychical research

 McDougall was a strong advocate of the scientific method and academic professionalisation in psychical research.
 He was instrumental in establishing parapsychology as a university discipline in the US in the early 1930s.

-The traditional historiography of psychical research, dominated by the ‘winners’ of the race for ‘the science of the soul’, reveals fascinating epistemological incommensurabilities and a complex set of interplays between scientific and metaphysical presuppositions in the making and keeping alive of the scientific status of psychology.
-Thus, revised histories of psychical research and its relationship to psychology with a critical thrust not limited to that which has been viewed with suspicion anyway, offer both a challenge and a promise to historians, the discussion of which the present article hopes to stimulate (Sommer, 2012).
+The traditional historiography of psychical research, dominated by the 'winners' of the race for 'the science of the soul', reveals fascinating epistemological incommensurabilities and a complex set of interplays between scientific and metaphysical presuppositions in the making and keeping alive of the scientific status of psychology.
+Thus, revised histories of psychical research and its relationship to psychology with a critical thrust not limited to that which has been viewed with suspicion anyway, offer both a challenge and a promise to historians, the discussion of which the present article hopes to stimulate.

 In 1920, McDougall served as president of the Society for Psychical Research, and in the subsequent year of its US counterpart, the American Society for Psychical Research.

-McDougall worked to enlist a number of scientific, religious, ethical, political and philosophical issues and causes into a wide “actor-network” which finally pushed through the institutionalization and professionalization of parapsychology (Asprem, 2010).
+McDougall worked to enlist a number of scientific, religious, ethical, political and philosophical issues and causes into a wide "actor-network" which finally pushed through the institutionalization and professionalization of parapsychology.
 He was also a member of the Scientific American committee that investigated the medium Mina Crandon.
 He attended séances with the medium and was sceptical about her "ectoplasmic hand".
 He suspected that it was part of an animal, artificially manipulated to resemble a hand.
 McDougall's suspicion was confirmed by independent experts who had examined photographs of the hand.

 McDougall was critical of spiritualism.
 He believed that some of its proponents such as Arthur Conan Doyle misunderstood psychical research and "devote themselves to propaganda".
 In 1926, McDougall concluded "I have taken part in a considerable number of investigations of alleged supernormal phenomena; but hitherto have failed to find convincing evidence in any case, but have found rather much evidence of fraud and trickery."

 McDougall, however, continued to encourage scientific research on psychic phenomena and in 1937 was a founding co-editor (with Joseph Banks Rhine) of the peer-reviewed Journal of Parapsychology, which continues to be published.
 Because he was the first to formulate a theory of human instinctual behavior, he influenced the development of the new field of social psychology.